Simulation Reset Detection Calculator for Poisson Reset Risk

 Reset Window Patrol

-Objective: stop anomalies before the detector tags them.
+Objective: keep simulation resets from reaching the core.
+Stop anomalies before the detector tags them.
 If one turns red, rescue it before it reaches the reset core.
 Survive the audit window and keep universe integrity above zero.

 Controls: click an anomaly directly, tap a lane to fire a stabilization pulse, or use keys 1 through 4 for the four lanes.
-Difficulty ramps up every 15 seconds with surges, blind spots, and final-review pressure.
+Difficulty ramps up as the audit window advances, with surges, blind spots, and final-review pressure.

 Best score: 0